School Guidance Counselors

 |Licensure||Requirements vary from state to state, but all school counselors must hold a state-issued credential, whether a license, certification or endorsement|

 A master's degree in school counseling or a related area is mandatory for licensure in most states.
-Curricula in these programs cover areas of individual and group counseling, human development and research methods in counseling.
-Students may consider programs that are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
-Accreditation from the CACREP is nationally recognized and ensures that a program is preparing students to meet professional standards.
+Curricula in these programs cover areas of individual and group counseling, human development, and research methods in counseling.
+Students may consider programs that are accredited by the Council for Accreditation of Counseling & Related Educational Programs.
+Accreditation from this council is nationally recognized and ensures that a program is preparing students to meet professional standards.